Cottonseed oil cake futures up on spot demand

-New Delhi, May 8 (PTI) Cottonseed oil cake prices rose by Rs 21 to Rs 2,600 per quintal in futures trade Wednesday on accumulation of fresh positions by operators in sync with bolstering spot demand.
-The rise in demand at the spot market for cattle-feed makers amid low stock positions aided the uptrend, market players said.
-On the National Commodity and Derivatives Exchange, cottonseed oil cake contracts for June delivery was up by Rs 21, or 0.81 per cent, to Rs 2,600 per quintal with a business turnover of 80,100 lots.
-Similarly, the delivery for July contracts registered a gain of Rs 20, or 0.77 per cent, to Rs 2,625 per quintal with an open interest of 5,050 lots.
-PTI ADI RVKRVK
+New Delhi, Jan 10 (PTI) Cottonseed oil cake prices rose by Rs 11.5 to Rs 1,941.5 per quintal in the futures trade Thursday after tracking an upbeat trend at the physical markets due to good demand.
+At the National Commodity and Derivatives Exchange, cottonseed oil cake to be delivered in February came down by Rs 11.5, or 0.6 per cent, to Rs 1,941.5 per quintal, with an open interest of 3,760 lots.
+The rates for the most-traded March was trading up by Rs 13, or 0.67 per cent, to Rs 1,967 per quintal.
+PTI ADI RUJ SHWSHW

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today